cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 #### What it means

-In the CIM, enumeration and compound types never participate in associations — they are only ever used as the declared type of an attribute.
+In the CIM, enumeration and compound types never participate in associations, and are only ever used as the declared type of an attribute.
 When **CIMTool** renders a red association between a class and an enumeration or compound type, it is signalling that the attribute exists in the profile but its type has not been properly included in the attribute's definition.
 The diagram is